 I would recommend the latter choice.
 Buy toys for twin toddlers that encourage sharing and interactive play.
 Those are best toys anyway aren’t they?

-It’s massive… I hear you.
-But it’s awesome, and they’ll love it.
+It’s big but it’s awesome.
 It does break down into pieces too, so you don’t have to have the whole thing out at once if you want to still access the rest of your house.
-My twin boys have a similar set up from IKEA which you buy in separate pieces and they absolutely love it!
-They love chasing each other though it… even the cat likes it.
+My twin boys have a similar set up from IKEA and they love chasing each other though it.
 Not everyone has an IKEA at hand, so if Amazon is your thing I’m certain the Kiddey Children’s Dual Play Tent will be a hit!